Tri-Academy wins first game | Newberry Observer

 Cathedral Academy would pick up steam and with seven minutes left made their second touchdown of the night, with a successful two point conversion, making the score 42-15.
 They would score once more, with a successful PAT.

-However, Tri-Academy also scored again with Ethan Myers, the two point conversation was good and the game ended 50-22 for Tri-Academy’s first win of the season.
+However, Tri-Academy also scored again with Ethan Myers, the two point conversion was good and the game ended 50-22 for Tri-Academy’s first win of the season.

+This week the Eagles will play against Faith Christian/Ridge Christian Academy, at Cambridge Academy in Greenwood.

+“Next week will be a little different-none of the Newberry Academy guys will be there (trip to D.C.) so we will be short-handed.
+We’re going to have to be inventive at practice to get anything accomplished.
+Faith Christian is a very good team and we will need to play mistake free football to put ourselves in a position to win,” Dickerson said.